 Julian is perfect for a relaxing vacation for empty nesters in the US.
 Although it is small, it is homely, and there is plenty to do.
 I enjoyed stepping back through time and learning about a place where gold was discovered in the 1870s gold rush.
 I heard that not much has changed since then and this adds to the charming characteristics of the town.
 The first thing you need to do in Julian is walk down the main street, browse the antique stores, and visit Mom’s Pie House.
 Hands down, this is the best apple pie I have ever had the pleasure of tasting, and you need to have the same experience on your relaxing trip.
 The shop is full of charm, and the ‘mom’ has been serving pie for over 30 years.

 The rustic town is full of historic buildings, cute B&Bs and hotels, and different hiking trails for you to enjoy.
 It is welcoming to breathe in the crisp mountainous air.
-The town hosts many festivals, and one of the best is September’s Apple Day Festival that first took place in 1959.
+The town hosts many festivals, and one of the best is September’s Apple Day Festival which first took place in 1959.
 A lot is going on, including wine tasting, which means it can get busy around this time.
 Therefore, if you want a quieter experience, you should avoid this time of the year.
 The apple pie is good all year round – trust me!

 PASO ROBLES: Have a Toast in the Wine Region